 (17) The Foundation does not employ staff.
-The University, through UWS Development, employs staff responsible for providing administrative support to the Foundation and strategic support to the University and its Schools, Divisions, and other units within the University.
+The University, through the Office of Advancement and Alumni, employs staff responsible for providing administrative support to the Foundation and strategic support to the University and its Schools, Divisions, and other units within the University.

 (18) The Foundation has Deductible Gift Recipient status under the Income Tax Assessment Act and is the holder of the NSW Department of Gaming and Racing's 'Authority to Fundraise' on behalf of the University.
 Only authorised representatives of the Foundation may undertake fundraising activities on behalf of the University.
 The Whitlam institute is an exception.

 (19) The University, through the Foundation, will use a tied donation in the manner in which it was intended.
 Where this is not possible, the University will contact the donor or their representative and discuss alternative arrangements.

 (20) Where the University receives an untied donation (through the UWS Foundation), the UWS Foundation Board in consultation with the University will determine where the donation is to be allocated.

 (21) The Whitlam Institute may undertake its own fundraising activities in accordance with the principles set out in this policy.

 (22) Solicitation of donations may be undertaken through various approved methods including, but not limited to, direct mail or face-to-face appeals.
 Approval to solicit donations must be obtained by the Executive Director, Advancement and Alumni.

 (23) Staff including the Alumni Services and students wishing to undertake the soliciting of donations or fundraising activities for the University must apply in writing for approval from the Office of Advancement and Alumni.
 Applications should include who they will be approaching and the methods they intend to use.